 Life insurance companies collect a fair amount of data to determine how much risk you pose.

-Based on your application, a decision will be made on if traditional life insurance will be offered to you, and how much they will charge you for it.
+Based on your application, a decision will be made on if traditional life insurance policy will be offered to you, and how much they will charge you for it.

 In addition to your methotrexate usage, they will want to gather information on your: